-My main area of research is Tropical Pharmacology, which is clinical pharmacology research with focus on major infectious diseases that are classified as public health problems, the largest global burden, and the leading cause of death/disability, particularly in low and middle-income countries.
-My research projects address global public health issues including maternal and child health problems mainly in Sub Saharan Africa, where the disease burden is paramount and yet little is known about the impact of host-genetic factors, drug interactions, coinfections and comorbidity, and nutrition on both the safety and efficacy of therapy.
+My main area of research is Tropical Pharmacology, which is clinical pharmacology research focusing on major infectious diseases classified as public health problems, the most significant global burden, and the leading cause of death/disability, particularly in low and middle-income countries.
+My research projects address global public health issues, including maternal and child health problems, mainly in Sub-Saharan Africa, where the disease burden is paramount, and yet little is known about the impact of host-genetic factors, drug interactions, coinfections and comorbidity, and nutrition on both the safety and efficacy of therapy.
 My research group projects are designed to fill knowledge gaps and provide evidence-based recommendations for global and national policymakers.

-Treatment outcome including safety and efficacy of drugs is complicated by co-infections and disease comorbidities in sub-Saharan Africa, where TB-HIV, HIV-malaria coinfections, and comorbidity with neglected tropical diseases are common.
-Concomitant therapy in co-infected patients is challenging due to drug-drug interaction, pill-burden, overlapping toxicities, and adherence problems.
-We have conducted several prospective observational studies, randomized clinical trials, drug interaction and dose optimization studies focusing on major public health problems including treatment of the three most deadly infectious diseases (HIV/AIDS, tuberculosis, and malaria), neglected tropical diseases and antimicrobial resistance that claim millions of lives worldwide, especially in low-income countries.
+Co-infections and disease comorbidities influence the treatment outcomes (safety and efficacy) in sub-Saharan Africa, where TB-HIV, HIV-malaria coinfections, and comorbidity with neglected tropical diseases are common.
+Concomitant therapy in co-infected patients is challenging due to drug-drug interaction, pill burden, overlapping toxicities, and adherence problems.
+We have conducted several prospective observational studies, randomized clinical trials, drug interaction, and dose optimization studies focusing on major public health problems, including treatment of the three most deadly infectious diseases (HIV/AIDS, tuberculosis, and malaria), neglected tropical diseases and antimicrobial resistance that claim millions of lives worldwide, especially in low-income countries.

 Currently, my research group is coordinating two multi-national EDCTP-funded projects entitled PROFORMA (http://proforma.ki.se) and PREGART projects (https://www.pregart.eu/), where researchers from 12 partner institutions in Ethiopia, Kenya, Tanzania, Rwanda, Uganda, The Netherlands, Italy, and Sweden are collaborating.

-Since 2016, I am a member of the committee for development research at the Swedish research council and served as vice-chair and member of the scientific advisory board for the European and Developing Countries Clinical Trials Partnership (EDCTP) during 2014 -2018.
+From 2016 - 2022, I served as a member of the committee for development research at the Swedish research council and from 2014 -2018 as vice-chair and member of the scientific advisory board for the European and Developing Countries Clinical Trials Partnership (EDCTP).
+Since 2021 I have been a member of the Scientific working group for WHO-TDR.

 Project 1: Pharmacovigilance infrastructure and post-marketing surveillance system capacity building for regional medicine regulatory harmonization in East Africa- (Acronym - PROFORMA) (http://proforma.ki.se/).